How to Say "hole" in Spanish

 Examples

-I couldn't see through the keyhole.
+I can't see through the keyhole.

 Es muy difícil meter el hilo por el ojo de la aguja.